interIDEAS/InterIDEAS_data/README.md

 <img src="logo2.png" width="750" height="280" alt="Graph a simple data">

-# 📚 InterIDEAS: A Philosophical Intertextuality Dataset        📚 📚 📚
+# 📚 InterIDEAS: A Philosophical Intertextuality via LLMs        📚 📚 📚

 ## 🔍 Project Overview

 The formation and circulation of ideas in philosophy significantly impact both pedagogical and scholarly practice.
 However, traditional analytical methods are often constrained by the **subjectivity and cognitive limitations** of human researchers.

-**InterIDEAS** addresses this challenge by introducing a pioneering dataset that is the **first to combine Large Language Models (LLMs) with human expertise** in philosophy.
+**InterIDEAS** addresses this challenge by introducing a pioneering LLM based study that is the **first to combine Large Language Models (LLMs) with human expertise** in philosophy.

-## 📘 Dataset Highlights
+## 📘 Highlights

 - **Scale**: Over **45,000 pages** of philosophical text.
 - **Scope**: Encompasses key works from **1750 to 1950**, across all major schools of thought.